microsoft/pxt-arcade/docs/test/tutorials/free-throw.md

 - When you press the (A) button (or space bar) the player should shoot a basketball toward the top of the screen

+💡 _We will add points in the next step._

 ~hint Mine isn't working 🤷‍♂️

 ---